dteli/dte.li/about.md

 which I recently completed ([relevant reading for all your free time](https://dl.dropboxusercontent.com/u/2280103/dteli/rmtc.pdf "RMTC")).

-I'm now living in the Ithaca, NY area.
+After returning to the US I lived in the Ithaca, NY area for awhile; currently I'm back around Indianapolis until I embark on Whatever Comes Next.